-Each month, the Natural Scaffolds blog highlights the most interesting published and peer-reviewed research using natural polymers in regenerative medicine and tissue engineering.
+Natural Scaffolds highlights the most interesting published and peer-reviewed research using natural polymers in regenerative medicine and tissue engineering.

 Materials from plant and animal sources are compatible in a wide range of medical applications.
 All synthetic materials either attempt to mimic natural materials or attempt to be completely inert.
 The inherent compatibility, and often bioactivity, of natural materials like chitosan, collagen, cellulose, and silk provide a platform for healing that is difficult to mimic.

-The research being done with these materials is hidden behind the paywall of academic journals.
-I scan through research in over 30 biomedical journals, making a list of all the published articles where natural materials are the primary or enabling technology.
-This list of around 100 articles is then narrowed down to 4-8 that I summarize and link to on the blog.
+The research being done with these materials is often hidden behind the paywall of academic journals.
+I scan through research in over 30 biomedical journals, making a list of published articles where natural materials are the primary or enabling technology.

 The Natural Scaffolds blog will help you learn about the latest natural polymer research in an understandable way that doesn’t insult your intelligence.